 Copyright

-In the archiving and preservation phase, copyright considerations are central to determining whether and under which conditions visual research data may be deposited in repositories and made accessible over time.
-As a general rule, copyright-protected visuals may only be shared with the permission of the rights holder.
-Researchers must therefore verify who holds the relevant rights – whether themselves, co-authors, employers, institutions, or third parties – and ensure that any necessary authorizations have been obtained prior to archiving.
+Copyright considerations are critical in determining whether and under what conditions visual research data can be deposited in archives and made accessible over time.
+As a general rule, copyrighted visual materials may only be shared with the prior authorization of the rights holder.
+Researchers must therefore verify who holds the relevant rights, whether they themselves, co-authors, employers, institutions, or third parties, and ensure they have obtained all necessary permissions prior to archiving.

 Identifying the applicable legal framework and defining a copyright strategy